 At Brandeis, you'll be staying in individual rooms within shared suites at the university's newest residence halls.
 You will be sharing bathroom and kitchen.
 In Israel, you'll stay in single rooms at hotels.

-At Brandeis, the program covers all meals taken on campus, which include bagels and coffee, salad buffet and hot lunch, hot or cold dinner.
+At Brandeis, the program covers all meals taken on campus.
 There are both vegetarian and kosher options available.
-Any meals taken off-campus are at the fellows' expense.
+Any meals taken off-campus are at the Fellows' expense.

-In Israel, the hotel provides a magnanimous buffet breakfast, and the group often takes lunch at local restaurants or packs a lunch box.
-Dinner may be provided at the hotel, or fellows may pay for their own meals around town.
-As the group does eat in non-kosher venues, special kosher meals will be provided if requested.
+In Israel, the hotel provides a magnanimous buffet breakfast, and the group often eats lunch at local restaurants or is provided lunch boxes while on the road.
+Dinner may be provided at the hotel or at the Fellows' expense at venues around town.
+At times, the group may need to eat in non-kosher venue; special kosher meals will be provided if requested.
 Other dietary restrictions are also accommodated (vegan, specific allergies).